salma-shah/retail-management-system-ASP.NET/README.md

 The frontend of the website was built with HTML and CSS for the web forms.

 The backend was built with C# and the ASP.NET framework, and the application was integrated with a Microsoft SQL Server database named 'CozyComfort DB'.

+You will have to create a database, and enter the data source, username, and password you set in each of the web services, for the application to run without any errors.

 Similar functions were categorized in one web service; then, each service was assigned a reference to the frontend.
 An instance of the web service was invoked as needed through a SOAP client.
 This approach enables clean, easily maintainable code, where the frontend and backend are neatly separated.

 ## Lessons Learned